 Discussion of the portfolio evaluation results falls into the following 12 sections.

 Portfolio Development Results - This section presents the System Optimizer resource portfolios, describing resource preferences as a function of the model input assumptions and profiling resource utilization patterns for each portfolio.
 Analysis results for several sensitivity case portfolios are also presented.

 - Stochastic Simulation Results Candidate Portfolios This section reports the stochastic modeling results and cost/risk measure ranking results for each of the 21 candidate portfolios. - Load Growth Impact on Resource Choice This section compares the stochastic modeling results for portfolios developed with alternative load growth assumptions. - Capacity Planning Reserve Margin This section describes the stochastic cost and risk analysis of portfolios developed with 12 and 15 percent capacity planning reserve margins. - Probability-weighted Stochastic Cost Results This section reports the stochastic cost measures as probability-weighted averages of the results for the three CO2 tax simulations: \$0, \$45, and \$100/ton in 2008 dollars.
-These results are key inputs in the overall portfolio preference scoring process. - Fuel Source Diversity This section provides statistics on generation shares by fuel type for all the portfolios; three snap shot years are profiled: 2013, 2020, and 2028. - Emissions Footprint This section reports for each portfolio the annual emission quantities of CO2, sulfur dioxide, nitrous oxides, and mercury for 2009-2028. - Top-performing Portfolio Selection This section describes the results of the portfolio cost/risk measure ranking and preference scoring, and identifies the three top-performing portfolios chosen as final candidates for preferred portfolio selection. - Scenario Risk Assessment This section describes the deterministic scenario analysis conducted for the three top-performing portfolios, concluding with a critique of the value of this type of analysis for the IRP. - Portfolio Impact of the 2012 Gas Resource Deferral Decision This section describes the portfolio analysis conducted to reflect the removal of the Lake Side 2 combined-cycle plant as a planned resource for 2012. - Portfolio Impact of PacifiCorp's February 2009 Load Forecast This section presents the portfolio developed to account for a new load forecast prepared in February 2009. - Preferred Portfolio Selection This section compares the top-performing portfolios, profiling their relative advantages and risks and pulling in the portfolio analysis conducted for the
+These results are key inputs in the overall portfolio preference scoring process. - Fuel Source Diversity This section provides statistics on generation shares by fuel type for all the portfolios; three snap shot years are profiled: 2013, 2020, and 2028. - Emissions Footprint This section reports for each portfolio the annual emission quantities of CO2, sulfur dioxide, nitrous oxides, and mercury for 2009-2028. - Top-performing Portfolio Selection This section describes the results of the portfolio cost/risk measure ranking and preference scoring, and identifies the four top-performing portfolios chosen as final candidates for preferred portfolio selection. - Scenario Risk Assessment This section describes the deterministic scenario analysis conducted for the three top-performing portfolios, concluding with a critique of the value of this type of analysis for the IRP. - Portfolio Impact of the 2012 Gas Resource Deferral Decision This section describes the portfolio analysis conducted to reflect the removal of the Lake Side II combined-cycle plant as a planned resource for 2012. - Wind Resource Acquisition Schedule Development This section discusses the model selection of wind resources and how business planning implementations must be considered. - Portfolio Impact of PacifiCorp's February 2009 Load Forecast This section presents the portfolio developed to account for a new load forecast prepared in February 2009.

-Lake Side 2 construction cancellation and revised load forecast.
+• Preferred Portfolio Selection - This section compares the top-performing portfolios, profiling their relative advantages and risks and pulling in the portfolio analysis conducted for the Lake Side II construction cancellation and revised load forecast.
 The portfolio that is the most desirable after considering cost, risk and uncertainty is then presented.